Mach--Zehnder-like interferometry with graphene nanoribbon networks: Introduction

 With these fundamental components one can consider building a GNR-based Mach--Zehnder-like interferometer, which can be used for a variety of tasks from sensing of magnetic fluxes or local electric fields to measuring indistinguishability \cite{Neder2007}, statistics \cite{Law2006}, and coherence length \cite{Jo2022} of the charge carriers or generating entanglement between them \cite{Signal2005,Haack2011,Vyshnevyy2013}.
 Other two-path setups have been demonstrated to act as a manipulable flying qubit architecture \cite{Yamamoto2012} using the Aharonov--Bohm (AB) effect \cite{Aharonov1959}.
-In graphene, the AB effect has been observed in ring-shaped nanostructures both theoretically \cite{Recher2007, Schelter2012, Duca2015, Mrenca2016} and experimentally \cite{Russo2008}.
+In graphene, the AB effect has been studied in ring-shaped nanostructures both theoretically \cite{Recher2007, Schelter2012, Duca2015, Mrenca2016} and experimentally \cite{Russo2008}, and more recently also considered in bipolar hybrid monolayer-bilayer junctions \cite{Mirzakhani2023}.
 It has also been observed in a graphene quantum-Hall system for spin- and valley-polarized edge states \cite{Wei2017}.
 However, these nanostructures are in general difficult to produce.
 Moreover, when it comes to electron interference, clean systems and long phase-coherence length are required.
 Therefore, ZGNRs should provide an outstanding platform for electron quantum optics.

 Here we propose a setup to study these phenomena which seem not too far away with the current experimental techniques.
 Our interferometer, shown in \Figref{fig:def-terminals}(a), is formed by four crossed ZGNRs in a pairwise arrangement forming a parallelogram where the intersecting angle between the ribbons is $60^\circ$.
 The ZGNR width is here selected to be of 10 carbon atoms ($W=10$); this choice is not particularly critical as qualitatively similar transport behavior is expected for other ribbon widths \cite{Sanz2020}.
 We show that in the single-channel energy window near the Fermi level, electrons are transmitted essentially without reflection at each intersection.
 This allows to describe the self-interference process by considering each junction as if they were independent scatterers for the incoming electrons.
 Given the exclusive transmission into only two out of the four terminals in each beam splitter, the AB effect in the multiterminal setup does not suffer from complicated multi-path interferences that would lead to the loss of quantum information carried by coherent electrons reaching the other reservoirs.
 This enables us to characterize the interferometer as a detector of phase shifts, \eg, induced by a transverse magnetic field, electric fields or any geometrical distortion or defect that changes the relative phase between the two available paths that will interfere.